AttentionThis page documents an earlier version. Go to the latest (v2.3) version.

 Run the YB-Master and YB-TServer services with a dedicated operating system user account.
 Ensure that this dedicated user account has permissions to access the data drives, but no unnecessary permissions.

 Limit network exposure

 Ensure that YugabyteDB runs in a trusted network environment.
 Here are some steps to ensure that:

-Servers running YugabyteDB processes are directly accessible only by the servers running the application and database administrators.
+Servers running YugabyteDB services are directly accessible only by the servers running the application and database administrators.

-Only servers running applications can connect to YugabyteDB processes on the RPC ports.
-Access to the various YugabyteDB ports should be denied to everybody else.
+Only servers running applications can connect to YugabyteDB services on the RPC ports.
+Access to the YugabyteDB ports should be denied to everybody else.

 RPC bind interfaces